Kazetsukai/LaserGame/README.md

 A group project we were mucking around with for an hour or so each week.
 We went through various prototypes (JS -> Java -> Unity3D).

 The idea was to make a puzzle game based on lasers and mirrors.
 We played around with both continuous lasers, and very discrete lasers (not acting like light in real life).
+We eventually drifted away from the project, and it has been long enough that we consider it abandoned.

 Have a look at how it evolved over time, and feel free to do what you like with the code.